fluencelabs/gitbook-docs/knowledge_knowledge/knowledge_tools.md

                                             [number] [required] [default: 60000]
 ```

-## Fluence JS SDK
+## Fluence JS

-The Fluence [JS SDK](https://github.com/fluencelabs/fluence-js) supports developers to build full-fledged applications for a variety of targets ranging from browsers to backend apps and greatly expands on the `fldist` capabilities.
+The [Fluence JS](https://github.com/fluencelabs/fluence-js) supports developers to build full-fledged applications for a variety of targets ranging from browsers to backend apps and greatly expands on the `fldist` capabilities.